Contrastive Multi-document Question Generation: Experiments

 \section{Experiments}

 \textbf{Dataset: } We use the MS-MARCO Q\&A dataset \citep{DBLP:conf/nips/NguyenRSGTMD16} where for the Bing query $q$, we consider the top-10 retrieved documents as our positive set $\dpos$.
-To get our negative set $\dneg$, we use the MS-MARCO-Conversational Search\footnote{https://github.com/microsoft/MSMARCO-Conversational-Search} dataset to first find a query $q'$ that is similar to $q$ yet not a paraphrase and consider the top-10 documents retrieved for $q'$ as our negative set $\dneg$.
-In total, we gather 100K/10K/10K training, development, and evaluation data points.
-Details of the pre-processing and experimental configuration are in the Supplementary Materials (SM).
+To get our negative set $\dneg$, we use the Conversational Search\footnote{https://github.com/microsoft/MSMARCO-Conversational-Search} dataset, which contains additional annotations for the same MS-MARCO Bing queries, to find a query $q'$ that is similar to $q$ yet not a paraphrase and consider the top-10 documents retrieved for $q'$ as our negative set $\dneg$.
+In total, we gather 100K train/10K dev/10K eval data points.
+Details of the pre-processing, usage of additional annotations from the secondary dataset, and experimental configuration are in Appendix.

-{ \textbf{Automatic evaluation: }} The generated common questions are evaluated through standard retrieval-based metrics: MRR and MRR\@10 \citep{voorhees1999proceedings, radev2002evaluating}, nDCG \citep{Jarvelin:2002:CGE:582415.582418}, precision, mAP.
-These metrics are computed from the 10 positive and 10 negative document sets (Out-Sample IR).
-In addition, for each generated question, we use Lucene\footnote{https://lucene.apache.org/} to retrieve the most challenging 100 MARCO documents via BM25 \citep{Robertson:2009:PRF:1704809.1704810}, and compute the retrieval statistics (Search-Engine Augmented IR), done in MS-MARCO Retrieval task.
+{ \textbf{Automatic evaluation: }} The generated questions are evaluated through standard retrieval-based metrics: MRR and MRR\@10 \citep{voorhees1999proceedings, radev-etal-2002-evaluating}, nDCG \citep{Jarvelin:2002:CGE:582415.582418}, precision, mAP.
+These metrics are computed from the 10 positive and 10 negative document sets (=: \textit{Out-Sample IR}).
+In addition, as a standardized evaluation routine in the MS-MARCO Retrieval task, for each generated question, we use Lucene\footnote{https://lucene.apache.org/} to retrieve the most relevant 100 MARCO documents via BM25 \citep{Robertson:2009:PRF:1704809.1704810}, and use the retrieved document set and a trained model to rank (document, generated question) pairs, thus compute the retrieval statistics (=:\textit{ Search-Engine Augmented IR}).

 The generated questions are also evaluated in terms of BLEU \citep{papineni2002bleu}, ROUGE \citep{Lin:2003:AES:1073445.1073465}, METEOR \citep{banerjee2005meteor}, CIDEr \citep{vedantam2015cider}, Greedy Matching \citep{rus2012comparison}, Skip-Thought \citep{kiros2015skip}, Embedding Average \citep{kenter2016siamese} and Vector Extrema \citep{forgues2014bootstrapping} cosine similarities.